twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 `TextCrunchr3` is a program from Engagement 2 of the DARPA STAC program.
 (The STAC program, which birthed ACsploit, presents its performers with a series of Java programs containing algorithmic complexity vulnerabilities and challenge questions that specify the conditions under which the vulnerabilities must be exploited.)
 In this example we use ACsploit to identify and exploit a vulnerability.

-The `textcrunchr3.tar` archive in this directory, contains a description of the challenge program (`description.txt`), the challenge program itself(`challenge_program/bin/textcrunchrhost_1`) as well as some example scripts to help a user interact with the vulnerable program (`examples/`).
+The `textcrunchr_3.tar` archive in this directory contains a description of the challenge program (`description.txt`), the challenge program itself(`challenge_program/bin/textcrunchrhost_1`) as well as some example scripts to help a user interact with the vulnerable program (`examples/`).
 You can use these to follow along with this walkthrough at home.

 The challenge question (`Question_011.txt`) that we are trying to answer is reproduced below: